MaartenGr/BERTopic/docs/getting started/quickstart/quickstart.md

  ('pc', 0.003047105930670237)]
 ```

+!!!
+Tip "Tip!"
-**NOTE**: Use `BERTopic(language="multilingual")` to select a model that supports 50+ languages.
+    Use `BERTopic(language="multilingual")` to select a model that supports 50+ languages.

 ## **Visualize Topics**
-After having trained our `BERTopic` model, we can iteratively go through perhaps a hundred topic to get a good
+After having trained our `BERTopic` model, we can iteratively go through perhaps a hundred topics to get a good
 understanding of the topics that were extracted.
 However, that takes quite some time and lacks a global representation.
 Instead, we can visualize the topics that were generated in a way very similar to
 [LDAvis](https://github.com/cpsievert/LDAvis):